Fungal Urinary Tract Infections

 Fungal colonization of catheters does not require treatment.
 Asymptomatic candiduria rarely requires therapy.
 Candiduria should be treated in the following:

 Urinary stents and Foley catheters should be removed (if possible).
-For symptomatic cystitis, treatment is with fluconazole 200 mg po once/day.
-For pyelonephritis, fluconazole 200 to 400 mg po once/day is preferred.
-Therapy in both cases should be for 2 wk.
-For fungi resistant to fluconazole, amphotericin B is recommended at dose of 0.3 to 0.6 mg/kg IV once/day for 2 wk for cystitis and 0.5 to 0.7 mg/kg IV once/day for 2 wk for pyelonephritis.
+For symptomatic cystitis, treatment is with fluconazole 200 mg orally once a day.
+For pyelonephritis, fluconazole 200 to 400 mg orally once a day is preferred.
+Therapy in both cases should be for 2 weeks.
+For fungi resistant to fluconazole, amphotericin B is recommended at a dose of 0.3 to 0.6 mg/kg IV once a day for 2 weeks for cystitis and 0.5 to 0.7 mg/kg IV once a day for 2 weeks for pyelonephritis.

-For resistant pyelonephritis, flucytosine 25 mg/kg po qid is added to the regimen if patients have adequate renal function; if not, the dose should be modified based on creatinine clearance (see Antifungal Drugs).
+For resistant pyelonephritis, flucytosine 25 mg/kg orally 4 times a day is added to the regimen if patients have adequate renal function; if not, the dose should be modified based on creatinine clearance (see Antifungal Drugs).

 Flucytosine may help eradicate candiduria due to non-albicans species of Candida; however, resistance may emerge rapidly when this compound is used alone.
 Bladder irrigation with amphotericin B may transiently clear candiduria but is no longer indicated for cystitis or pyelonephritis.
 Even with apparently successful local or systemic antifungal therapy for candiduria, relapse is frequent, and this likelihood is increased by continued use of a urinary catheter.
-Clinical experience with using voriconazole to treat UTIs is scant.
+Clinical experience with using voriconazole to treat urinary tract infections (UTIs) is scant.